j-danner/Have-I-Seen/README.md

 The output is also highlighted nicely in most terminals, so it is easier to read.

+Use `-h` to get additional help on the arguments.

 ### Requirements

 The tool relies mainly on the package `setlist-fm-client`, see `requirements.txt` for details.